englekk/handbook-docs/FuseJS/04 - APIs.md

 ## Polyfills

 FuseJS executes in a (minimum) EcmaScript 5.1 environment on all supported platforms.
 There is no web browser involved, FuseJS only provides a subset of the browser's standard libraries.
 FuseJS provides polyfills for some features (typically browser features) that are mainly provided to make $(third party libraries) work.
-These implementations are not neccessarily complete at this point, but check the @(FuseJS Roadmap) to see what the status is for development.
+These implementations are not neccessarily complete at this point so please report any bug and feature requests in the [forums](https://www.fusetools.com/community/forums).

 ## $(fetch)